Akita Pit dog — Akita and American Pit Bull Terrier mix

 About the Akita Pit

-The Akita Pit is a very large mixed breed dogs known for its balanced nature and highly intelligent mind.
-Adaptable to most living situations, the Akita Pit is best matched with experienced owners.
+The Akita Pit is a cross between the Akita and American Pit Bull Terrier.
+The Akita Pit is a large mixed breed dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, adaptable to most living situations, the Akita Pit is best matched with experienced owners.
 Typically standing 16 to 23 inches and weighing 30 to 70 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Akita Pit brings a distinct combination of traits that sets it apart.
 The Akita Pit has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Akita Pit loves being close to its people and forms strong bonds with every member of the household.